FoldSAE: Learning to Steer Protein Folding Through Sparse Representations: Introduction

-To validate that these unsupervised features are indeed meaningful and useful, we analyse the process of secondary structures generation as a proof of concept.
-To that end, we first propose a simple heuristics based on block-ablation, to localize the specific parts of the model that are critical for formatting structures like helices and strands.
-We use activations from the most important block to train a SAE, and use simple linear probing models to identify which of the discovered sparse features correlate with the secondary structural outcomes.
-Our analyses reveals that, even though trained in a fully unsupervised way, the same features often control both helix and strand formation, but with opposite correlation.
+In this work, we introduce \ours{}, a new framework that leverages sparse autoencoders to interpret the protein folding process within RFdiffusion~\cite{watson2023de}.
+Our goal is to decompose RFdiffusion's complex, dense representations into a sparse set of monosemantic features, thereby uncovering its inner workings.
+To validate that these unsupervised features are indeed meaningful and useful, we train a single SAE that we use to analyse (1) the process of secondary structures generation and (2) solvent accessible surface area (SASA) as two complementary proof-of-concept applications.
+To that end, we first propose a simple heuristics based on block-ablation, to localize the specific parts of the model that are critical for those tasks.
+We use activations from the most relevant block to train a SAE, and use simple linear probing models to identify which of the discovered sparse features correlate with the target outcomes.
+Our analysis reveals that, even though trained in a fully unsupervised way, the same features often control both helix and strand formation, but with opposite correlation.
+Crucially, because the SAE is trained without supervision, the same model can be repurposed to identify features predictive of SASA, enabling control over backbone exposure without retraining.
+This confirms that a single SAE trained on one block captures a rich set of structural properties.

-This observation allows us to demonstrate that interpretability can be directly translated into precise control.
+Those observations allow us to demonstrate that interpretability can be directly translated into precise control.
 We introduce a steering mechanism, where we can amplify or suppress these specific features during the diffusion-denoising process.
-As a result, we observe that we can precisely modulate the final protein structure, for example, by selectively reinforcing the features positively correlated with helices and blocking negatively correlated with helices, we increase content of helices in generated protein backbones. \ours{} thus offers a novel framework that directly links internal model representations to precise control, enabling a more directed protein design process.
+As a result, we can precisely modulate the final protein structure, for example, by selectively reinforcing the features positively correlated with helices and blocking those correlated negatively, we can increase the amount of helices in generated protein backbones.
+Similarly, selecting features based on their correlation with SASA allows us to modulate the degree of backbone exposure in the generated designs. \ours{} thus offers a novel framework that directly links internal model representations to precise control, enabling a more directed protein design process.
 To facilitate future research, we release our code together with weights of trained SAE models at \href{https://github.com/wz7475/SAEtoRuleRFDiffusion}{{GitHub}}.